-The Writing Center offers 75-minute group workshops focused on essential academic and professional writing skills.
+The Writing Center offers group writing workshops focused on essential academic, professional, and creative writing skills.
 During each workshop, you’ll have the opportunity to discuss and practice strategies in an interactive workshop setting with other motivated students.

 - Analyzing Texts: In this workshop, you’ll learn how the best readers analyze texts—by noticing details, observing patterns, and posing questions—and you’ll apply these strategies to your own reading assignments.

 - Analyzing Case Studies: In this workshop, you’ll learn the steps of reading and analyzing case studies.
 You’ll analyze qualitative and quantitative evidence to develop recommendations in response to a dilemma.

 - Controlling an Argument with Topic Sentences: In this workshop, you’ll learn how to write strong topic sentences that build on thesis statements, connect paragraphs, and structure arguments.